protocols & related

 Investigators will need to submit an Amendment(s) within e-Protocol to add new research personnel to their current protocol(s).
 The Investigator must include the individuals training and/or experience at it relates to the procedures they will be performing on the protocol.
 It is acceptable for Investigator’s to include a statement that personnel will be trained by the investigative staff in those procedures relevant to the protocol.

 In order to work with animals and to gain facility access, individuals will need to complete a facility tour.
-Please contact Linda McCort, CMU Manager, to schedule a mutually agreeable time for a facility tour.
-Linda can be reached either by phone at X-6557 or at 330.325.6557 or by e-mail at firstname.lastname@example.org.
+Please contact Jayne Poyer, CMU Supervisor, to schedule a mutually agreeable time for a facility tour.
+Jayne can be reached either by phone at X-6556 or at 330.325.6556 or by e-mail at firstname.lastname@example.org.

 OCCUPATIONAL HEALTH & SAFETY:

-In order to work with animals and to gain facility access, individuals will need to complete all occupational health and safety requirements.
-Please contact Jesse Zampedro in the EOHS Office to discuss occupational health and safety requirements.
+In order to work with animals and to gain facility access, you will need to complete all occupational health and safety requirements.
+Please submit a training checklist (see below) to the Safety Office.
+The checklist will determine necessary safety training and the type of occupational health nurse visit that will be required.
+To be approved on the protocol, all personnel on the protocol must be up to date on Success Center safety training, and occupational health visits, this includes submitting an animal allergy form every 3-years.
+Please contact Jesse Zampedro in the EOHS Office with any questions.
 He can be reached either by phone at X-6496 or at 330.325.6496 or by e-mail at email@example.com.

 Please Note: A facility tour and all occupational health and safety requirements must be completed before the IACUC can approve the Amendment.